WallyZambotti/OVCC/README.md

 ------------

 For Ubuntu developers there were a number of missing dependencies not mentioned on the AGAR web site.
-These missing dependencies will not stop AGAR from building but will mean certain option like OpenGL support are
+These missing dependencies will not stop AGAR from building but will mean certain options like OpenGL support are
 missing:

 ligopengl-dev (provides the obvious)